metabase/metabase/docs/questions/query-builder/expressions/substring.md

 df['Agent'] = df['Mission ID'].str.slice(8, 11)
 ```

-would do the same thing as the Metabase `substring` expression:
+does the same thing as the Metabase `substring` expression:

 ```
 substring([Mission ID], 9, 3)